What You Eat Can Help You Sleep (and Boost HGH!)

 2. Snack on sleepy fruits.
 Certain fruits contain human growth hormone ingredients that can help you fall asleep tonight.
 Bananas have potassium and magnesium which can help soothe stressed muscles, plus bananas also have tryptophan, that famous substance that makes you fall asleep during the big game after eating a Thanksgiving turkey.
 Another fruit that boosts your sleep-ability is cherries, because they help your body produce more melatonin, the sleep hormone.
 This might boost hgh as well.

 3. Protein solves your “stay asleep” problem.
 Perhaps your issue isn’t your ability to fall asleep…it’s your ability to stay that way.
 This can be damaging to your overall health since your body never has a chance to enter beneficial deep sleep because the wind blows, there’s a dog barking, the light on the clock is too bright …you get the drift!
 If you’re eating carbs/sugar before bed, this could make the problem worse because your blood sugar eventually drops, usually around 2 or 3 am, and causes you to wake up.
 Instead, have a snack before bed that has protein, such as cheese, nuts, a boiled egg, or another high-protein snack.

-4. A calcium boost also boosts your sleep which will boost hgh.
+4. A calcium boost also boosts your sleep which will boost human growth hormone.
 Enjoying a bit of low fat dairy (how about in combination with the sleepy fruits or the tea?) is another way to sleep better at night, thanks to both tryptophan and calcium, which can have a stress reducing effect!
 Try some Greek yogurt, a glass of milk, or some cheese.
 Just be sure to stay away from dairy that is full fat or has lots of sugar, since this could bring an unwanted side effect: weight gain.

 5. Nuts about sleeping.
 A handful of nuts before bedtime will make you less nuts during the day.
 Good choices for bedtime snacking include walnuts and almonds.
 Walnuts have melatonin which helps you fall asleep, while almonds have magnesium to help you stay asleep.
-Walnuts also have tryptophan, which can help you produce the serotonin necessary for normal sleep/wake cycles.
+Walnuts also have tryptophan, which can help you produce the serotonin necessary for normal sleep/wake cycles and will boost hgh.